zulip/zulip/api_docs/message-formatting.md

   change over time.
 - Download button type elements should provide the original image (encoded via the `href` of the containing `a` tag).
+- The content-type of the original image is provided on a `data-original-content-type` attribute, so clients can decide if they are capable of rendering the original image.
+- For images whose formats which are not widely-accepted by browsers (e.g., HEIC and TIFF), the image may contain a `data-transcoded-image` attribute, which specifies a high-resolution thumbnail format which clients may use instead of the original image.
 - Lightbox elements for viewing an image should be designed to immediately display any already-downloaded thumbnail while fetching the original-quality image or an appropriate higher-quality